Agent Qualifications to Sell Annuities

 Annuities are regulated at the state level, and each state has their own department of insurance.
 The National Association of Insurance Commissioners is the governing body over all of the states.
-Variable annuities are considered to be a security, and so they are also overseen by the SEC (Securities Exchange Commission) and FINRA (Financial Industry Regulatory Authority).
+Variable annuities are considered to be a security, and so they are also overseen by the Securities Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA).
 It seems like a lot of oversight, but despite this oversight the annuity sales world is still considered the wild wild west where almost anything goes, especially concerning indexed annuities.

 Fixed Index Annuities

 In the recent past, there was a legal argument regarding Fixed Index Annuities (FIAs) being considered a security or not.
 Indexed annuities have a growth component that involves a call option on an index (typically the S&P 500), with a limitation (aka: cap) placed on the potential return.
 At the end of the day, the life insurance lobby flexed their muscles and FIAs remain as a fixed annuity, not a security.